sbb-design-systems/lyne-components/src/components/dialog/readme.md

 It's possible to display the component in `negative` variant using the self-named property.

-The default `z-index` of the component is set to `1000`; to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-dialog-z-index`.

 <!-- Auto Generated Below -->

 ## Properties